IMS-AS-LUH/t41-ptp/README.md

 ![example workflow](https://github.com/IMS-AS-LUH/t41-ptp/actions/workflows/compile-examples.yml/badge.svg)

 # t41-ptp
-This [repository](https://github.com/IMS-AS-LUH/t41-ptp) provides the source code for our research paper "A Bare-Metal Implementation of the
-Precision Time Protocol for Microcontrollers".
+This [repository](https://github.com/IMS-AS-LUH/t41-ptp) provides the source code for our research paper "Sub-Microsecond Time Synchronization for Network-Connected Microcontrollers".
 This Arduino compatible library has been created to provide high precision time synchronization for the Teensy 4.1 microcontroller platform.

 This library was created by the Architectures and Systems Group of the Institute of Microelectronic Systems ([IMS/AS](https://www.ims.uni-hannover.de/de/institut/architekturen-und-systeme/)) at the [Leibniz University](https://www.uni-hannover.de) in Germany.